-USS Astoria was a New Orleans-class cruiser laid down on September 1, 1930 and launched on December 16, 1933.
+The USS Astoria (CL/CA-34) was a New Orleans-class cruiser laid down on September 1, 1930, and launched on December 16, 1933.
 It was commissioned on April 28, the following year under Capt.
-Edmund S. Root’s command as CA-34 and served in the US Navy for 8 years until it sank during the Battle of Savo Island on August 9, 1942.
-During its activities, the ship carried a complement of 899 people on board and had the main missions in San Pedro, West Indies, Pearl Harbor, Samoa, Fiji, Sydney, Midway, Yokohama, Guadalcanal, Lae or the Solomons.
-For the services brought to the country during the World War II, USS Astoria received 3 battle stars.
+Edmund S. Root’s command as CA-34 and served in the U.S. Navy for 8 years until it sank during the Battle of Savo Island on August 9, 1942.
+During its activities, the ship carried a complement of 899 people on board and had its main missions in San Pedro, West Indies, Pearl Harbor, Samoa, Fiji, Sydney, Midway, Yokohama, Guadalcanal, and the Solomons.
+For the services brought to the country during World War II, the USS Astoria received 3 battle stars.

 When the dangers of asbestos were still largely unknown to the public, the mineral was very popular for its "miracle-like" qualities: incombustibility, low thermal conductivity, tensile strength, high resistance to heat and chemical damage, and low cost, among others.
 Because of its unique physical and chemical properties, asbestos became even more of a necessity between World War II and the 1970s.